cloudfoundry/cli/.github/CONTRIBUTING.md

    * Follow the other sections on this page to [set up your development environment](#development-environment-setup), [build `cf`](#building-the-cf-binary) and [run the tests](#testing).
    * Tests are required for any changes.
 1. Push to your fork (e.g. `git push origin better_cli`) and [submit a pull request](https://help.github.com/articles/creating-a-pull-request)
-1. The cf CLI team will merge your changes from V7 of the cf CLI to master for you after the PR is merged.
+1. The cf CLI team will merge your changes from the versioned branch (e.g. v7) to master for you after the PR is merged.

 Note: All contributions must be sent using GitHub Pull Requests.
 We prefer a small, focused pull request with a clear message